Neeraj Grover murder case: Lying about borrowed car

 Police later brought the car, car owner & witnesses to the police station where Susairaj broke down and gave her version of the crime, up to and including the disposal of the body.

 Answering a friend's call

 One of Grover's friends called up on his mobile and Susairaj answered the call.
 She mumbled that Neeraj had "gone out" forgetting his cell phone with her.
 The friend later came and picked up the cell phone a couple of days later.
 This act of Susairaj also made her a prime suspect.

 1,000 calls in 13 Days

 Crime branch found out that Mathew had called Susairaj nearly 1,000 times between 7 and 20 May 2008.
 The Crime Branch got suspicious and questioned Susairaj.

 Investigation Lapses

 Weapon

 The knife, which was thrown into a garbage chute, was not recovered for several days despite police searching the house several times.
-However, they had earlier sent a couple of seized knives for forensic tests to look for DNA samples.
+However, they had earlier sent a couple of seized knife for forensic tests to look for DNA samples.
 The tests turned out to be negative.